 Full-time students on one-year Masters programmes who pass all taught modules in the June exam board will submit their dissertation in September.
 If they do not pass all taught modules in the June exam board but do so in the resit exam board in the summer, then they will submit their dissertation in November.

-Note: Due to COVID-19, the schedule for the 2021/22 academic year is different.
-The June exam board is expected to be held in July instead, and the September and November submission deadlines will be changed to October and December, respectively.
+The summer exam board is expected to be held in June, and the September and November submission deadlines will be changed to October and December, respectively.

 The key events in the project phase are shown below: